fglmtt/coding/lectures/github-copilot.md

 >
 > **Verdict**: The court ruled in Google’s favor because
 > 1. While Google copied the whole of each book, this was necessary to achieve its transformative purpose of indexing book contents for analysis and search
-> 2. Because Google displayed only up to three short snippets from each book, those snippets were unlikely to undercut the books’ market
+> 2. Because Google displayed only up to three short snippets from each book, those snippets were unlikely to undercut the books' market

 ---